How Much Is Non-Owner Car Insurance?

 Avoid SR-22 Requirements

-An SR-22 requirement after a DUI, reckless driving conviction or license suspension adds $729 per year to your non-owner premium for as long as it's active, typically three years.
-Maintaining a clean record after a violation is the only way to exit the surcharge.
+An SR-22 requirement after a DUI, reckless driving conviction or license suspension adds $729 per year to your non-owner premium for as long as the filing is active, usually three years.
+The SR-22 itself is a certificate your insurer files with the state confirming you carry at least the minimum required liability coverage, even without a vehicle of your own.
+A clean record from the violation date forward is the only path out of the surcharge.
+Defensive driving courses or traffic school can reduce license points or satisfy court requirements in some states, but neither removes an SR-22 filing.

 Frequently Asked Questions